UseLessUK/KICS-4.1.2/README.md

 Begin Text Compare : [edDeployHeatSink] Has Been Set
     Press variable key(s) [edDeployHeatSink] and hold for 0.05 seconds and release Else
-    Write [Red] 'Missing keybind for:' to log
-    Write [Gray] '[Cooling - 02.
+    Write [Red] 'Missing keybind for: (The key needs to be set in game)' to log Write [Gray] '[Cooling - 02.
 Deploy Heat Sink]' to log End Condition
 ```